Willy Adames Preview, Player Props: Brewers vs. Cubs

-The Milwaukee Brewers, including Willy Adames and his .610 slugging percentage over his past 10 games, battle starting pitcher Justin Steele and the Chicago Cubs at Wrigley Field, Tuesday at 8:05 PM ET.
+The Milwaukee Brewers, including Willy Adames and his .610 slugging percentage over his past 10 games, battle starter Kyle Hendricks and the Chicago Cubs at Wrigley Field, Wednesday at 2:20 PM ET.

-He had two hits (going 2-for-4 with a double and an RBI) in his last appearance against the Cubs.
+He had a hitless showing in his previous game (0-for-4) against the Cubs.

 Willy Adames Game Info & Props vs. the Cubs